jasonaaronwilson/c-armyknife-lib/src-doc/value.md

 Our primary goal is to make collections convenient.
 Using typedef and inline functions you can also make these safer at compile time.

+## @typedef value_result_t

+A pair of a value_t and a non-fatal error code.
+When the error code is set, the value_t should never be looked at (most likely will be "zero" or a "nullptr" but you shouldn't trust that).

+## @typedef value_t

+An un-typed union of integers, doubles, and pointers.

 ## @function is_not_ok

 Return true if the given value_result_t contains an error, such as